 Paul Raphaelson is a Brooklyn, New York-based artist known for urban landscape photographs, usually made in liminal spaces between the residential and industrial, occupied and abandoned, domesticated and feral.
-He was the last photographer allowed access to Brooklyn’s historic Domino Sugar Refinery before its 2014 demolition; a book of this work was published in October, 2017.
-He has also photographed fragmented and disorienting views on the New York City Subway, and experimented with images and text (and text without images).
-His work has been exhibited and collected internationally.
+He was the last photographer allowed access to Brooklyn’s historic Domino Sugar Refinery before its 2014 demolition; a book of this work was published in 2017.
+He has also photographed fragmented and disorienting views of the New York City Subway, and experimented with images and text (and text without images).
+His work is exhibited and collected internationally.

 If God did anything, he invented a shapelessness rigged to get sick of itself immediately.

 who pit their meticulous fingers against various centuries.